 At Capella University, we believe education transforms people’s lives and society—immediately and permanently.
 The innovative, intentionally designed competency-based education we offer enables adult learners to meet challenges in their careers, lead and make new contributions in their disciplines, and reach their professional and personal goals.
 Our educational pathways respect existing expertise and allow learners to focus on what is essential, as they gain new competencies and expand on those they already have.
 The credentials they earn are signs of the professional relevancy, quality, and immediate applicability of their educational experience at Capella University and help to create new opportunities in the future.
 As partners in their education, we proudly serve the lifelong learning ambitions that allow our learners, alumni, their many communities, and our broader society to thrive.

-In 1993, Dr. Harold Abel, an experienced leader in higher education and a former president of three universities, joined Stephen Shank to serve as founding president and academic leader of The Graduate School of America.
+In 1993, Dr. Harold Abel, an experienced leader in higher education and a former president of three universities, joined Stephen Shank to serve as founding president and academic leader of The Graduate School of America (TGSA).
 Dr. Abel assembled a premier faculty, built graduate curricula, and guided the university toward academic accreditation.
 In 1997, during the presidency of Dr. Bruce Francis, TGSA was accredited by the Higher Learning Commission and became a member of the North Central Association of Colleges and Schools (NCA).
-The university’s accreditation was reaffirmed by the Higher Learning Commission in 2008.
+The university’s accreditation was reaffirmed by the Higher Learning Commission in 2008 and in 2015.

 The Graduate School of America initially offered master’s and doctoral degree programs in Education, Human Services, and Organization and Management.
 Two years after receiving accreditation, TGSA became Capella University and went on to establish the schools of Business, Education, Human Services, Technology, and the Harold Abel School of Psychology.

 The undergraduate learning experience was enhanced by a reorganization of schools in 2004 to form the School of Undergraduate Studies and the School of Business and Technology.
 In 2009, to better meet the professional needs of its learners in public service fields, Capella formed the School of Public Service Leadership.
 Capella’s Harold Abel School of Social and Behavioral Sciences, was established in 2010.
 Programs from the two former schools, the School of Human Services and the Harold Abel School of Psychology, moved into that school, which housed the Department of Counseling and the Department of Psychology.
 In 2014, Capella separated its nursing and health care programs from the remainder of the School of Public Service Leadership’s portfolio in order to better serve its learners as they progress toward their professional goals.
-The newly formed School of Nursing and Health Sciences houses the Department of Nursing, as well as certificate, master’s, and doctoral programs in health administration and public health.
 In 2015, Capella moved the Department of Social Work to the School of Public Service Leadership to better align the social work programs with the school’s human services, leadership, public administration, and public service programs and mission.